1-8192/bu_cs_665_assignment_6/README.md

 # Assignment Overview

 The objective of this assignment is to refactor an older project using the strategies learned in class.
+I chose the initial assignment to refactor, as it featured less design patterns than successive assignments.
+I originally went a little above and beyond by implementing a strategy design pattern, which in retrospect was premature, since I played myself out of a great refactoring opportunity for this assignment.
+I was still able to find 3 significant refactors to the older code, which improve the original project's design and maintainability.

 # GitHub Repository Link:
 https://github.com/1-8192/bu_cs_665_assignment_6_allegranzi